Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Aarakocra.md

 - !!int "11"
 - !!int "12"
 - !!int "11"
-"speed": "walk 20 ft., fly 50 ft."
+"speed": "20 ft., fly 50 ft."
 "skillsaves":
-  "Perception": !!int "5"
+  "Perception": "+5"
 "senses": "passive Perception 15"
 "languages": "Auran, Aarakocra"
 "cr": "1/4"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the aarakocra is flying and dives at least 30 feet straight toward a\
+- "desc": "If the aarakocra is flying and dives at least 30 feet straight toward a\
     \ target and then hits it with a melee weapon attack, the attack deals an extra\
     \ 3 (dice: 1d6|avg (1d6)) damage to the target."
   "name": "Dive Attack"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d4 + 2|avg (1d4 + 2) slashing damage."
+    \ Hit: 4 (dice: 1d4 + 2|avg (1d4 + 2)) slashing damage."
   "name": "Talon"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee or Ranged Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft.\
+- "desc": "Melee or Ranged Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft.\
     \ or range 30/120 ft., one target.
-Hit: dice: 1d6 + 2|avg (1d6 + 2) piercing\
+Hit: 5 (dice: 1d6 + 2|avg (1d6 + 2))\
-    \ damage."
+    \ piercing damage."
   "name": "Javelin"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Five aarakocra within 30 feet of each other can magically summon an [air\
+- "desc": "Five aarakocra within 30 feet of each other can magically summon an [air\
-    \ elemental](/compendium/bestiary/elemental/air-elemental.md).
+    \ elemental](compendium/bestiary/elemental/air-elemental.md).
 Each of the five\
     \ must use its action and movement on three consecutive turns to perform an aerial\
-    \ dance and must maintain [[5.
-Mechanics/Rules/Status.md#concentration|concentration]]\
+    \ dance and must maintain [[\5.
+Mechanics\Rules\Conditions.md#concentration|concentration]]\
-    \ while doing so (as if [[5.
-Mechanics/Rules/Status.md#concentration|concentration]]\
-    \ on a spell).
-When all five have finished their third turn of the dance, the\
+    \ while doing so (as if concentrating on a spell).
+When all five have finished\
-    \ elemental appears in an unoccupied space within 60 feet of them.
-It is friendly\
+    \ their third turn of the dance, the elemental appears in an unoccupied space\
-    \ toward them and obeys their spoken commands.
-It remains for 1 hour, until it\
+    \ within 60 feet of them.
+It is friendly toward them and obeys their spoken commands.\
-    \ or all its summoners die, or until any of its summoners dismisses it as a bonus\
+    \ It remains for 1 hour, until it or all its summoners die, or until any of its\
-    \ action.
-A summoner can't perform the dance again until it finishes a short rest.\
+    \ summoners dismisses it as a bonus action.
+A summoner can't perform the dance\
-    \ When the elemental returns to the Elemental Plane of Air, any aarakocra within\
+    \ again until it finishes a short rest.
+When the elemental returns to the Elemental\
-    \ 5 feet of it can return with it."
+    \ Plane of Air, any aarakocra within 5 feet of it can return with it."
   "name": "Summon Air Elemental"
 "source":
 - "MM"